George Hunter Cary: Mental health decline and death

 More financial irregularities and evidence of embezzlement emerged after Cary left office.
-The Executive Council noted a large deficit between the amount of money Cary had received in his duties as registrar and how much had entered the treasury; after he was ordered to pay the difference, he hired Montague Tyrwhitt-Drake as his defence lawyer, although no formal proceedings ever emerged.
+The Executive Council noted a large deficit between the amount of money Cary had received in his duties as registrar and how much had entered the treasury; after he was ordered to pay the difference, he hired the politician Montague Tyrwhitt-Drake as his defence lawyer, although no formal proceedings ever emerged.

-Cary's eccentricities worsened, and he entered a steep decline in mental health.
-Despite this and his legal issues, he continued his legal work and participation in civic life.
+Cary's eccentricities and mental health entered a steep decline.
+Despite this and his legal issues, he continued working and participating in civic life.
 In 1864, he served on an organising committee for a Queen's Birthday ball held at the General Assembly.
 However, his failed investments had led him to financial difficulties, and he was forced to sell Cary Castle that year.
 The building would eventually become British Columbia's Government House.

 Cary left the colonies aboard the Orizaba.

 His mental condition began to strongly effect his personal life in 1865.
 His clerk and relative Arthur Stanhope Farwell witnessed him perform eccentric actions, such as sowing crops in a field at midnight by candlelight, speaking nonsense, and collecting bones and mushrooms to produce tooth powder.
 Despite this, Cary continued to practise law.
 He was declared insane by John Ash, a physician and politician who may have initially treated Cary's vision problems.

 Cary and his wife had discussed returning to England for several months, although he abruptly changed his mind and announced his plans to move to the Kootenays in early 1865.
 A group of acquaintances, including Farwell and Dr. John Sebastian Helmcken, tricked Cary into returning to England, forging a telegram which announced he had been appointed Lord Chancellor at a highly inflated salary.
 He left Victoria with his wife aboard the Orizaba on 16 September 1865.
-Robert Burnaby also accompanied Cary, probably to ensure his stability on board the ship.
+The politician Robert Burnaby also accompanied Cary, probably to ensure his stability on board the ship.

 After returning to England, Cary stayed in London with his aunt and younger brother, who served as his caretaker.
 There, he died suddenly on 16 July 1866 of what an obituary in The Gentleman's Magazine described as "paralysis of the brain, caused by over exertion".
 This may have been due to a stroke or heart failure, possibly exacerbated by the long-term effects of rheumatism.
 An obituary published in the British Colonist described Cary as having a "sometimes irritating temperament towards his opponents", but stated that he would have "advanced far beyond most men of his age" were it not for his mental health issues.
 The obituary published in The Gentleman's Magazine described Cary as having "possessed great talent and ability".